lwmqn/smartobject/README.md

 var so = new SmartObject();
 ```

-* No hardware, and you like to make `so` accept IPSO-defined identifiers only.
+* No hardware, and you like to make `so` accept only IPSO-defined identifiers.

 ```js
 var SmartObject = require('smartobject');